 The part that’s frustrating about a CAN bus is that it can feel like it’s nannying you.
 In the past, if some sensor failed in the engine, you could use your brain and think “It’s the sensor that’s broken, not the bike”, and take your sweet time replacing that part or taking it to the mechanic.
 In the meantime, you’d have a functioning bike.

-With a CAN bus system, when the bike goes into limp mode, you have to get the problem fixed.
+With a CAN bus system, when the bike goes into limp mode or even if it just displays a nagging error, you have to get the problem fixed.
 This can be annoying to some.

 What can go wrong with a CAN bus system?